albin-johansson/centurion/docs/pages/tutorials/installation.rst

 `here <https://github.com/albin-johansson/Centurion/releases>`_.
 You don't need to download anything else that the source code archive.
 Extract the contents of the archive and put the headers and the source files (located in the ``include`` and ``src`` directories, respectively) in the library directory of your project.
+Furthermore, also include the headers in the ``lib`` directory, since Centurion has external dependencies.

-Just like with the shared library approach, include the Centurion sources with the following line.
+Just like with the shared library approach, include the Centurion sources with the following line .
+This needs to be done for the external libraries as well.

 .. code-block:: cmake